Safe To Gate Check A Car Seat? Why Gate Checking Is A Must!

 Airports frequently lose luggage and unfortunately, car seats are not exempt from this unfortunate trend.

-This video is not just fun to watch, but also reveals how easy luggage checked at the front counter can get placed on the incorrect flight, damaged or just lost in general in the large luggage rooms of airports.
+The following video is not just fun to watch, but also reveals how easy luggage checked at the front counter can get placed on the incorrect flight, damaged or just lost in general in the large luggage rooms of airports.

-Sometimes airlines can provide car seats for passengers who receive the dreaded news that their own has been misplaced, but don’t count on this.
+NOTE: Sometimes airlines can provide car seats for passengers who receive the dreaded news that their own has been misplaced, but don’t count on this.

 Reason 3: Sometimes When You Check a Car Seat at the Gate, You Can Bring it on the Plane